gnubodhi/Dans-Soil-Alchemy/README.md

 Welcome to a sustainable, safe, and high-yield composting system.
 This method is designed to turn even high-risk organic waste into a nutrient-rich, microbially active compost that's safe for use on food crops—while reducing your environmental impact.

-⚠️ Note:
-This is a general guide based on my personal experience.
-I can't account for your exact conditions, so please use your judgment and research when composting — especially when it comes to safety.
-I can’t take responsibility for any health issues or harm caused by incorrect composting.

-⚠️ Health Warning
+⚠️ **Health Warning**
 If you have children or pets, make sure the bin is sealed and not leaking compost leachate.
 Compost bins and leachate are safe when used correctly, but it’s important to handle them carefully:

-Bokashi Bin: The contents of a properly managed bokashi bin (which includes kitchen scraps, small bones, etc.) are generally safe, but the bin should always be sealed to prevent contamination or leakage.
-It's best to keep the bin out of reach of children and pets to avoid direct handling of the waste inside.
+- **Bokashi Bin**: The contents of a properly managed bokashi bin (which includes kitchen scraps, small bones, etc.) are generally safe, but the bin should always be sealed to prevent contamination or leakage.
+Keep the bin out of reach of children and pets to avoid direct handling of waste.

-Compost Leachate: Leachate produced by compost bins, including those from tumbler bins that aren't sealed or aerobins with openings, can contain pathogens and should not be ingested.
+- **Compost Leachate**: Leachate produced by compost bins, including those from tumbler bins that aren't sealed or aerobins with openings, can contain pathogens and should not be ingested.
 Always ensure these bins are properly sealed or positioned to prevent any leakage.
-If compost leachate is handled, wash hands thoroughly and avoid contact with skin, especially for children and pets.
+If handled, wash hands thoroughly and avoid contact with skin, especially for children and pets.
+- **Mushrooms**: Mushrooms (including magic and deathcap mushrooms) may grow in compost with a well-developed fungal network.
+If this occurs, remove them immediately.
+Be cautious about **wild mushrooms**, as some may be toxic.
+Always properly manage moisture and compost temperature to reduce fungal growth.

-Bokashi Leachate: The liquid produced by a bokashi bin (leachate) is safe to use as a fertilizer when diluted properly (1:100 to 1:200), but it shouldn’t be ingested.
-Avoid direct skin contact and make sure children or pets do not handle it.
+- **Bokashi Leachate**: The liquid produced by a bokashi bin (leachate) is safe to use as a fertilizer when diluted properly (1:100 to 1:200), but it shouldn’t be ingested.
+Avoid direct skin contact and ensure children or pets do not handle it.
 If touched, wash hands thoroughly.

-If young children are prone to putting their hands in their mouths, it’s recommended to place the bin in an area that is not easily accessible to them.
-Always wash hands after handling compost or any composting materials.
+Always wash hands after handling compost materials.

 ---

-## 🔥 Stage 1: Burn Hazardous Inputs or Use an Electronic Composter
+## 🔥 Stage 1: Burn Hazardous Inputs or Use an Electric Composter

-Some materials should be burned or put through an electric composter (expensive and high energy use) before composting to make them safe:
+Some materials should be burned or put through an **electric composter** (expensive and high energy use) before composting to make them safe:
-Please note the electric composter can only handle small bones and branches.
+*Please note the electric composter can only handle small bones and branches.*

 - Dried **weeds** (especially if seeding or invasive)
 - Diseased **garden waste**
-- **bones**
+- **Bones**
 - **Branches, twigs, logs**

 ✅ *Put the fire out before the branches become ash — the goal is to preserve charcoal (biochar), which is used throughout this composting method.*